serenaneg/psbO_bioinfo_final/README.md

 </p>

 ### Scatterplots
-In general, the overall agreement is really good.
-Larger p-values can be explained by the fact that we had a less number of stations.
-We support their conclusion that psbO is a good metric for abundance compared to traditional methods.
-R values are high eccept for cyanobacteria and p-values are always singificant.
-Same conlcusion can be extended to the biovolume analysis.
-As the paper found, the correlation is slightly worst with biovolume.
-We therefore concur with thei conclusion that psbO is a better metric for reads abbundance than biovolume.
+Overall, the agreement between our results and those reported in the study is very strong.
+Both r and statistically significant p-values (except for Other cyanobacteria) support the authors’ conclusion that psbO is a reliable metric for estimating abundance compared to traditional methods.
+The same conclusion extends to the biovolume analysis, where, as noted in the original paper, correlations are slightly weaker than for abundance.
+We therefore concur that psbO provides a more robust measure of community abundance than biovolume.

--- Scatterplots size 0.8-5 um psbO read counts vs Flow Cytometry counts (left column) and psbO derived biovolumne vs Flow Cytometry counts (right columns).
+-- Scatterplots size 0.8-5 um psbO read counts vs Flow Cytometry counts (left column) and psbO derived biovolumne vs Flow Cytometry counts (right columns). % is relative to the total psbO reads within the size fraction.
 Paper's reference
 <p float="center">
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/ddd58bbb8bc30bef6e3ebf72d6028abd000ea485/plots/psbO_vs_flow_counts_08-5um_ref.png" width="49%" />